Skip to main content

 What is PearlVibe?

-PearlVibe is an AI‑assisted flow editor for phone call agents.
-You build your Pearl as a decision tree made of nodes (dialogue, actions, integrations…) and transitions (what happens next depending on user intent, answers, or call outcome).
+PearlVibe is an AI‑assisted flow editor for building your agents - both voice (phone) and text agents.
+You build your Pearl as a decision tree made of nodes (dialogue, actions, integrations…) and transitions (what happens next depending on user intent, answers, or conversation outcome).

 You can work in two complementary ways: